 US Airline Family Boarding Policies

-Alaska Airlines: Families with children under age 2 can board first, before first class and elite customers.
+Alaska Airlines: Families with children under age two can board first, before the first class and elite customers.

-Delta Air Lines: Families with strollers (to gate check) and car seats (to install on plane) can board before first class and elite members.
+Delta Air Lines: Families with strollers (to gate check) and car seats (to install on the plane) can board before the first class and elite members.

-Frontier Airlines: Families with children age 3 and under board after elite members and passengers who have paid for extra legroom, but before the rest of passengers.
+Frontier Airlines: Families with children age three and under board after elite members and passengers who have paid for extra legroom, but before the rest of the passengers.

-Hawaiian Airlines: Families with kids under age 2 can board before first class and elite members.
+Hawaiian Airlines: Families with kids under age two can board before the first class and elite members.

-JetBlue Airways: Families with children under age 2 board after elite members and passengers in premium seats, but before coach passengers.
+JetBlue Airways: Families with children under age two board after elite members and passengers in premium seats, but before coach passengers.

-Southwest Airlines: One adult and a child age 6 and under may board during Family Boarding, which is after the "A'' group and before the "B'' group.
+Southwest Airlines: One adult and child age six and under may board during Family Boarding, which is after the "A'' group and before the "B'' group.

 Spirit Airlines: Families can board after passengers who paid extra to board early and those who paid for overhead bin space for a carry-on bag.

-United Airlines: Families with kids age 2 and under can board before first class and elite members.
+United Airlines: Families with kids age two and under can board before the first class and elite members.